nicolastiennguyen/ts-rest/README.md

 ---

-RESTful API created using TypeScript with working CRUD Author and Book routes.
+REST API created using TypeScript, with working CRUD Author and Book routes.